neil-yechenwei/terraform-provider-azurerm/website/docs/r/workloads_sap_deployment_virtual_instance.html.markdown

 ---

-A `discovery_configuration` block supports the following:

-* `central_server_virtual_machine_id` - (Required) The resource ID of the Virtual Machine of the Central Server.
-Changing this forces a new resource to be created.

-* `managed_storage_account_name` - (Optional) The name of the custom Storage Account created by the service in the managed Resource Group.
-Changing this forces a new resource to be created.

----

 An `identity` block supports the following:

 * `type` - (Required) The type of Managed Service Identity that should be configured on this SAP Virtual Instance.
 Only possible value is `UserAssigned`.